Custom

 No. Moissanite is its own gemstone entirely, although visually most people would never distinguish the difference without direct comparison or specialised equipment.

 Diamonds and sapphires are among the most durable choices for everyday wear.
+Softer gemstones such as opals and emeralds require more care.

 Are emeralds suitable for daily wear?